jackyzha0/jackyzha0.github.io/content/thoughts/constructionist.md

 - seed
 ---

+> constructed by the child using inborn mental equipment but operating on information provided by the environment

 ## [Mindstorms](thoughts/Mindstorms.md)
 "As children construct things in the world, they construct new ideas and theories in their minds, which motivates them to construct new things in the world, and on and on."